NSNolan/LockerRoom/README.md

 - There is no version check of the YubiKey before the YubiKey SDK is used.
 This may lead to unsupported commands being sent to an incompatible external hardware device.
 - Encrypted lockboxes cannot be deleted within Locker Room.
 But can be removed using the filesystem.
 - Enrolled keys cannot be deleted within Locker Room.
 But can be removed using the filesystem.
+- An enrolled key's PIV management key should not be stored on disk.

 ### Future Enhancements